COMBASE/cloud-api-v3-js-client/docs/OrganizationalUnitsApi.md

 <a name="getOrganizationalUnitInventoryLists"></a>
 # **getOrganizationalUnitInventoryLists**
-> ResultListInventoryList getOrganizationalUnitInventoryLists(accountId, organizationalUnitIdOrNumber, opts)
+> ResultListInventoryList getOrganizationalUnitInventoryLists(koronaAccountId, organizationalUnitId, opts)

 lists the inventory lists belonging to the organizational unit (KORONA.retail required)